markomanninen/artifactsofthefloweroflife/floweroflife.md

 # The Flower of Life versus the Cownose

 Square shape and square root of 2 is apparent on the Cownose pattern.
 Equilateral triangle and hexagon shape with the square root of 3 property are fundamental in the FOL.
-All these properties were known by Old Babylonians as it is shown in the book "*A Remarkable Collection of Babylonian Mathematical Texts*" by Joran Friberg.
-See clay tablets: IM 52916, Susu and MS 3051 on the page 207.
+All these properties were known by Old Babylonians as it is shown in the book "*A Remarkable Collection of Babylonian Mathematical Texts*" by Joran Friberg (MS 3051 on the page 207).
+See also clay tablets: [IM 52916](http://math.berkeley.edu/~lpachter/128a/Babylonian_sqrt2.pdf) and [Susu]( http://www.new1.dli.ernet.in/data1/upload/insa/INSA_2/20005a5d_1.pdf).

 But there are incidents in the ancient history that urges the appearance of the FOL before 2000 BC.
 These incidents are: sexagecimal numeral system, rhombic cone mosaics and six petal cylinders seals.